This page is Welsh Highland and Llangollen: updated 21st August 2009.

 A close up of no. 143, built in Manchester in 1958 for South African Railways and one of the last batch of steam locomotives built by Beyer Peacock.

-Coupled next to 143 is the new Pullman Observation Car which gives fine views of the line, especially when at the rear of the train.
+Coupled next to 143 is the Pullman Observation Car which gives fine views of the line, especially when at the rear of the train.
 The railway employs two further Beyer-Garratt locomotives, 87 and 138, also re-patriated from South Africa and retaining their SAR numbers.
 They are the most powerful 2’ gauge locomotives in the world, weighing 62 tons and capable of hauling 12 carriages up the four miles of 1 in 40 gradient out of Beddgelert.

 No. 143 heads south from Beddgelert towards Aberglaslyn